oubino/z_disk/README.md

     ```
     ```shell
     The following args are required:
-        -x Name of the x column in the data
+        -e Name of the experiment folder (e.g. dummy) -x Name of the x column in the data
         -y Name of the y column in the data
         -z Name of the z column in the data